Quantum Weakest Preconditions for Reasoning about Expected Runtimes of Quantum Programs (Extended Version): Quantum Programs

-An obvious difference between $C_\mathit{rw}$ and $Q_\mathit{rw}$ is that the latter can move to the left and right simultaneously; for example, if currently the coin is in state $|R\rangle$ and the position is $n$, then applying Hadamard gate $H$ yields a superposition $\frac{1}{\sqrt{2}}(|L\rangle-|R\rangle)$ of directions $L$ and $R$, and shift operator $S$ transforms to system to state $\frac{1}{\sqrt{2}}(|L,n-1\rangle-|R,n+1\rangle).$ A more essential difference between $C_\mathit{rw}$ and $Q_\mathit{rw}$ is the so-called quantum interference: the coefficients (called probability amplitudes) in a quantum state can be a negative (and imaginary) number (see the above example states), and thus two paths of walk $Q_\mathit{rw}$ with a positive amplitide and a negative one can cancel one another.
-This feature has been extensively exploited to design quantum walks-based algorithms faster than the corresponding classical algorithms (see for example, \cite{Dorit2001, Kempe2003, Andris2003, Andris2008}).
+An apparent difference between $C_\mathit{rw}$ and $Q_\mathit{rw}$ is that the latter can move to the left and right simultaneously; for example, if currently the coin is in state $|R\rangle$ and the position is $n$, then applying Hadamard gate $H$ yields a superposition $\frac{1}{\sqrt{2}}(|L\rangle-|R\rangle)$ of directions $L$ and $R$, and shift operator $S$ transforms to system to state $\frac{1}{\sqrt{2}}(|L,n-1\rangle-|R,n+1\rangle).$ A more essential difference between $C_\mathit{rw}$ and $Q_\mathit{rw}$ is the so-called \textit{quantum interference}: the coefficients (called probability amplitudes) in a quantum state can be negative (and imaginary) numbers (see the above example states), and thus two paths of the walk $Q_\mathit{rw}$ with positive and negative amplitudes respectively can cancel one another.
+This feature has been extensively exploited to design quantum walks-based algorithms faster than the corresponding classical algorithms (see for example, \cite{Dorit2001,Kempe2003,Andris2003,Andris2008}).

 The following probabilistic program was used in \cite{kaminski2016} to show a fundamental difference between the runtime of non-probabilistic programs and that of probabilistic programs: